Maialata, Festival of the Pig

 learn from the best in oregon

-A week before the event, all ticketed attendees will sign up for one workshop of their choice to learn hands-on methods of sausage making, primal butchery, pasta, and salt preserving from some of Oregon’s most well-known chefs talents.
+A week before the event, all ticketed attendees will sign up for one workshop of their choice to learn hands-on methods of sausage making, gnocchi, pasta, and pickling from some of Oregonโ€™s most well-known chefs talents.

 John Valls Maialata